yousifheikal/Smart-Shop-Api/README.md

 <h2>🧐 Features</h2>

 * Authentication:
-The authentication feature enables users to create an account, login, and manage their credentials securely.
+Authentication feature enables users to create an account, login, and manage their credentials securely.
 It includes functionalities such as user registration, login,logout, password reset,refreshToken,user-profile and authentication token management, all functionalities i used via JWT Auth.
 Users can access protected resources and perform actions based on their authorization level.

+*   Categories :
+* Category feature organizes products.
+It allows creating, retrieving, updating and deleting categories.
+Products can be associated with one or multiple categories, allowing users to browse and filter products based on their category preferences.